 Earth's weather systems are highly irregular (Figure 1).
-They are characterized by bands of wind activity running across the north Pacific, North America, and the north Atlantic, as well as a series of similar bands connecting the southern edges of Earth's continents (Mingalev, Mingaleva, 2012; Wu & Kayava, 2013).
+They are characterized by bands of wind activity running across the north Pacific, North America, and the north Atlantic, as well as a series of similar bands connecting the southern edges of Earth's continents ((Mingalev et al. 2012);(missing citation))^{13,14}.
 This presents a sharp contrast with other planets in the solar system, such as Jupiter, which present highly active weather systems that are nonetheless much more consistent.
-Jupiter itself has patterns of global atmospheric circulation that form bands running perpendicular to the axis of the planet (Porco et al., 2003; West, Friedson, & Appleby, 1992).
+Jupiter itself has patterns of global atmospheric circulation that form bands running perpendicular to the axis of the planet (Porco 2003)15.

 The major factors that determine any planet's large-scale patterns of atmospheric circulation involve the layout of land and water.
 Land masses heat faster on the surface than bodies of water do, but store heat less efficiently.
 They heat they absorb and release creates updrafts, especially near coastlines.
 In addition to such well-understood contributors, though, there are other crucial factors in atmospheric dynamics.
 One that is typically omitted from the list is the formation and persistence of large vortices.
 A vortex is in essence a three-dimensional conveyor belt of air, which can be caused by either a moving body (see Section 3) or by temperature changes, evaporation, and other atmospheric changes.
-They can persist for long periods of time as they are to some degree self- sustaining, thanks to their rotational movement that reduces interaction with surrounding fluids (Barengy, Donnelly, & Vinen, 1983).
+They can persist for long periods of time as they are to some degree selfsustaining, thanks to their rotational movement that reduces interaction with surrounding fluids (Barenghi et al. 1983)16.